Compacts, MOU'S, Compliance

 One thing is certain, what happens in California will affect national policy and national public awareness.
 California recognizes and is working toward the need for a comprehensive "federal" Indian gaming policy.
 Statements by the California State Association of Counties makes clear the need for a focused federal policy which ensures a balance between the rights and responsibilities of non-Indian citizens, local governments and tribal governments.
 Local governments and State agencies simply cannot be a charity of the tribal gaming industry.
 Tribal, local and state governments must be engaged in a mutually beneficial relationship in which all parties have a seat at the table.

-Fortunately, a model Compact has emerged.
-Governor Schwarzenegger and some of the State's largest gaming tribes have signed new gaming intergovernmental agreements.
+Fortunately, new Compacts include intergovernmental mitigation agreements.
 As such, we are entering an entirely new era of tribal gaming in California.
 A new paradigm of relations between tribes, the State, local governments and local communities is emerging.
 The success of California’s intergovernmental agreements with tribal governments will be the focus of national attention and a model to replicate.